January 11, 2023•Updated on January 11, 2023

 As part of our Modern BI launch event, Adam Smith, the Analytics Manager at Imperfect Foods, sat down with our VP of Data, Taylor Holland to talk about how they’ve increased their impact across the organization.

-Adam talked to us about how his centralized data team partners more closely with business teams across the organization and how they are using Mode’s new feature, Datasets, to help scale data with stakeholders.
+Adam talked to us about how his data team works more closely with business teams now and how they are using Mode’s new feature, Datasets, to help scale data.

 Learn how Imperfect Foods is scaling data with their stakeholders.